Szucs-Zsolt/python-mysql-csv/README.md

 python -m pip install -r requirements.txt
 ```

-3. In the .\config\mysql_connection.cfg are the necessary date to connect to the database.
+3. In the .\config\mysql_connection.cfg are the necessary data to connect to the database.
 These are:
 - First line: server IP
 - Second line: name of the database
 - Third line: name of the user